sdingcn/online-judge/README.md

 ## Introduction
 A simple online judge (not recommend for public use).

+Tested on Python 3.9.6 (Mac), and it should work on other major platforms with Python 3.x.

 ## Prepare your problem
 Provide two functions in `problem.py`.
 The original `problem.py` contains an example.